 After several years of operation and in order to meet the needs of its practitioner stakeholders, CCMH developed a feedback system for the CCAPS.
-Using CCAPS data previously collected through clinical practice, the feedback system is largely modeled after the OQ-45 feedback system.
-The feedback system was incorporated into a new CCAPS report with several additional features (see Appendix B for an example of the new report).
+Using CCAPS data previously collected through clinical practice, the feedback system was largely modeled after the OQ-45 feedback system.
+The feedback was incorporated into a new CCAPS report with several additional features (see Appendix B for an example of the new report).
 The main addition to the report was a graphical display of a client’s actual CCAPS scores over time on each subscale, overlaid on colored shading indicating whether the scores correspond to low (white shading), moderate (yellow shading) or high distress (red shading) based on the scale’s clinical cut points.
 This visual allows for ease of interpreting trends across treatment sessions.
-Additionally, expected recovery trajectories based on past clients starting at a similar level of distress were added alongside allowing for a comparison to the client’s actual scores.
+Additionally, expected recovery trajectories based on past clients starting at a similar level of distress were added alongside the client’s actual scores, allowing for a visual comparison between the two.
 Finally, an alert system was added to indicate if a client was off track from their expected recovery trajectory.
 This off track alert is displayed as a blue dot, and no alert is displayed if a client’s scores are on track.
 The example report in Appendix B shows off track alerts on several subscales.

 Returning to Contextual Feedback Intervention Theory (Sapyta et al., 2005), the visual discrepancy between a client’s current scores and the low distress range informs therapists about how much additional change a client needs to make to move into that range.
-Additionally, the visual discrepancy between actual and expected recovery trajectories prompts a therapist when a client is not changing as would be expected.
+Additionally, the visual discrepancy between actual and expected recovery trajectories indicates when a client is not changing as would be expected.
 This is reinforced by the off track alert generated when a client deviates significantly, indicating a change to treatment may be needed, or at minimum a conversation with the client about treatment progress and goals.
 This conversation can be informed by the graphical depiction of the scores mentioned above, which provide context for the alert.
 By allowing the graphical display of client scores and data derived alerts to work in tandem, the new CCAPS report is able to provide new, actionable information for the therapist and client.